 iii] Structure: Do not submit again to the slavery of the law:

 and not submit again to the yoke of slavery", 5:1.

 The two women represent two covenants.

 "We are children, not of the slave but of the free woman."

-The second exhortation: By the use of the Hagar-Sarah illustration, Paul makes the point that the Galatian believers are confronted with a choice of two ways forward in the Christian life: the present Jerusalem / Mount Sinai, or Jerusalem above; flesh or promise; law or Spirit; slavery or freedom.
-Paul reminds the Galatian believers that they are the children of the free woman, the children of promise, v31, and that therefore they are to live out that reality, casting out the nomism of the judaizers, v30, reaffirming the freedom they possess in Christ and refusing to submit again to the slavery of law for blessing, 5:1.
+The second exhortation: By the use of the Hagar-Sarah illustration, Paul makes the point that the Galatian believers are confronted with a choice of two ways forward in the Christian life; the choice is between the present Jerusalem / Mount Sinai, or Jerusalem above, ie., the choice is between flesh or promise; law or Spirit; slavery or freedom.
+Paul reminds the Galatian believers that they are the children of the free woman, the children of promise / grace, v31, and that therefore they are to live out that reality, casting out the nomism of the judaizers, v30, reaffirming the freedom they possess in Christ and refusing to submit again to the slavery of law for blessing, 5:1.

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.

 The Hagar-Sarah Allegory, 4:21-5:1: i] The story of Hagar and Sarah, v21-23.
 Addressing those members of the church who now feel it necessary to place themselves under the law of Moses, Paul asks them if they really understand how the law impacts on their life.